Australian IT spending is forecast to grow 2.5% in the coming year, with software, IT services and communications services all seeing growth.

 IT services, meanwhile, are expected to see more subdued growth of 1.9% this year, climbing from $28.5 billion last year to $29.0 billion - still an increase of $500 million.
 The growth continues out to 2017, when Gartner is forecasting IT services spend to hit $29.7 billion.

 On the communications services front, last year's Australian spend of $26.4 billion is predicted to grow to $27.2 billion, before hitting $27.8 billion in 2017.

 That increase bucks the international trend, where Gartner is expecting communications services to decline 2.0% this year, with continuing economic downturns in major markets such as Russia and Brazil dampening spend in both fixed and mobile voice, and a slight slowdown in China's economy affecting consumer confidence and eroding spend in voice services.

 The news isn't so good on the Australian devices front, with Gartner predicting that market to be the only Australian market to face a steady decline out to 2017.

 Gartner's forecast sees devices decline from $10.9 billion in 2015, to $10.6 billion this year, and down to $10.4 billion in 2017, mirroring the global market, where devices are forecast to decline 3.7% this year.

 Gartner says that's partly attributable to the smartphone market approaching global saturation.
 Geography-specific reasons are also contributing to an expected decline in the PC and ultramobile markets.

-In contrast, the data centre systems market, while initially recording a fall this year, is expected to bounce back slightly next year to slightly higher than 2015’s figures.
-Gartner says data centre systems spend hit $2.81 billion in 2015, and is forecast to drop slightly to $2.76 billion this year, before rebounding to $2.81 again in 2017.
+In contrast, the data center systems market, while initially recording a fall this year, is expected to bounce back slightly next year to slightly higher than 2015's figures.
+Gartner says data center systems spend hit $2.81 billion in 2015, and is forecast to drop slightly to $2.76 billion this year, before rebounding to $2.81 again in 2017.